databendlabs/databend-docs/docs/en/sql-reference/00-sql-reference/10-data-types/43-data-type-variant.md

     ('Cole', 13)
   );

--- the field name "new settings" is double-quoted SELECT preferences:"new settings":color
+-- Double-quote the field name "new settings"
+SELECT preferences:"new settings":color
 FROM user_preferences;